 Lesly Juarez / Unsplash

-Solid Coconut Oil is Unpleasant to Put in Your Mouth
+5. Solid Coconut Oil is Unpleasant to Put in Your Mouth

 As I mentioned earlier, a big scoop of coconut oil in your mouth first thing in the morning isn’t very tasty.
 It can even make some people gag.

-Rinsing with Wheatgrass Is Far More Economical
+6. Rinsing with Wheatgrass Is Far More Economical

 Faaaar more economical…

 And one small jar of it may only last up to a month because the amount you need to use is each day is pretty substantial.
 Whereas one bag of wheatgrass powder can last for months on end with daily use.

-Wheatgrass May Help with Sinus Issues or Earache
+7. Wheatgrass May Help with Sinus Issues or Earache

-Wheatgrass May Reduce Toothache
+8. Wheatgrass May Reduce Toothache

 Again, as above, most of the evidence seems to be anecdotal but hey, why not give it a shot?

-It’s Antibacterial and Neutralizes Unpleasant Oral Odors
+9. It’s Antibacterial & Neutralizes Unpleasant Oral Odors

 Wheatgrass contains chlorophyll which is antibacterial and I’ve definitely noticed that it’s helped to eliminate the slightly bad breath I had.
 Combine rinsing with wheatgrass and flossing on a daily basis (if you don’t already do that) and your breath should smell perfectly fresh.

 How to Use It

 Mix around half a teaspoon of wheatgrass powder into a very small glass (or preferably a shot glass) containing water.